-To ensure compliance with 42 CFR 438.224, Standard Plan, the EBCI Tribal Option and Behavioral Health I/DD Tailored Plan contracts will require that the plan ensure that it, its network providers, and any subcontractors comply with HIPAA and the Health Information Technology for Economic and Clinical Health Act of 2009 and its implementing regulations (collectively, HITECH), and all applicable federal and state privacy laws that are more restrictive.
+To ensure compliance with 42 CFR 438.224, Standard Plan, the EBCI Tribal Option and BH I/DD Tailored Plan contracts will require that the plan ensure that it, its network providers and any subcontractors comply with the Health Insurance Portability and Accountability Act of 1996 and its implementing regulations (collectively, HIPAA), and the Health Information Technology for Economic and Clinical Health Act of 2009 and its implementing regulations (collectively, HITECH) and all applicable federal and state privacy laws that are more restrictive.
 Accordingly, beneficiaries must be notified of any inappropriate disclosures as required by law.